 The three introductory pieces ("Motelight", "In Memoriam: Howard Grote Littlemead", and "Reflex") may be hard to find.
 If you can't track them down, just skip them.
 (Remember, the authors deleted these stories from the book, so they aren't essential!)
 The Mote in God’s Eye is one of the greatest science-fiction novels ever written, and is highly recommended with or without these prequels.

 The War World Stories

-As I mentioned above, the tales in the War World books are in a complicated order, and none of the books give any clues about how these stories are connected together.
+As I mentioned above, the tales in the War World books are in a complicated order.

 When stories overlap, I have put them in the best reading order rather than try to intertwine them.
 However, there are a few times that there was no way to avoid breaking a story up into pieces due to other intervening stories.
 See the Timeline for full details of the dates of each story.

 This whole list is chronological, but I have broken it down into separate "sagas" to give it more structure.
 If you read all the stories in order you will end up with the best and broadest sense of Haven’s history.
 But if you’d rather jump into some other point, it is best to at least keep each of these "sagas" intact!

 The War World stories are listed in black font.
 The CoDominium and Second Empire stories are listed in in green font: include these stories if you want to read the complete Future History!

 “The Lost and the Founder”: WWCD 1-6 = WWI(2nd) 29-32 = WWD 13-16.

 “Discovery”: WWI(1st) 1-8 (entitled “Prolog: Discovery”) = WWI(2nd) 34-40 = WWD 17-27.

 “The Garden Spot” prologue (Overton at Luna Base): WWD 24-27.